 - Instances of vaginal bleeding or spotting

-One may experience mix infection with having no clear symptoms.
+One may experience a mixed infection with having no clear symptoms.
 Only an expert gynecologist may offer better suggestions and treatment.

-The symptoms of a vaginal infection can also differ according to the cause of the infections.
+The symptoms of vaginal infection can also differ according to the cause of the infections.

 The vagina gets infected due to various microorganisms that enter the body.
 A vaginal infection can be bacterial or fungal depending on the type of organism that has attacked the vagina.

 Some of the most common vaginal infections are- Bacterial Vaginosis (BV), Candidiasis & Trichomoniasis.
 Lets read about them in detail-